Frequently Asked Questions

 Volunteers can serve/visit on multiple units based on the unit’s needs and space availability.

 Yes.
-Volunteers (excluding employee and Victim Services volunteers) may correspond with an offender(s).
-Correspondence should be encouraging to the offenders in an effort to help them in their rehabilitation.
+Volunteers (excluding employee and Victim Services volunteers) may correspond with an inmate(s).
+Correspondence should be encouraging to the inmates in an effort to help them in their rehabilitation.
 Correspondence shall not include any references that are sexual in nature; refer to criminal behavior or gang-related information; refer to or include contraband; refer to actions that are inappropriate such as soliciting money, or contain records or documents held by the TDCJ (those not listed in the TDCJ Public Information Act Manual).
-Volunteers shall not reference or include personal information when corresponding with offenders (e.g., personal photographs, personal relationships, personal finances, etc.) or provide legal and/or financial advice.
+Volunteers shall not reference or include personal information when corresponding with inmates (e.g., personal photographs, personal relationships, personal finances, etc.) or provide legal and/or financial advice.
 Volunteers are required to use a postal box address or the address of the organization, program, or church they represent as the return address and include the word “Volunteer” as part of the return address on all correspondence.
 A volunteer may utilize JPay as long as they clearly identify themselves as a volunteer in all correspondence.
-Volunteers are reminded that they are prohibited from sharing personal information with offenders.
+Volunteers are reminded that they are prohibited from sharing personal information with inmates.
 As such, any JPay correspondence should be sent from their organization’s email account.

 Contact the chaplain or volunteer coordinator of the facility on which you would like to serve.
-Placement of volunteers is based on the needs of the facility, needs of the offender population, space availability, existing program schedules, and the proposed volunteer activity.
-Volunteers may go to the TDCJ website for a list of units and contact information. http://www.tdcj.texas.gov/unit_directory/index.html
+Placement of volunteers is based on the needs of the facility, needs of the inmate population, space availability, existing program schedules, and the proposed volunteer activity.
+Volunteers may go to the TDCJ website for a list of units and contact information.

 Individuals that participate in a volunteer program/activity but are not approved volunteers.
 Special Volunteers are limited to four (4) visits statewide.